TALlama/calville/characters/jonah.md

 ## Background

-Chancellor Meyer held his office for just over one year, from June 1961 to May 1963, but was at Cal for more than two decades, first as a student, then a professor.
+Chancellor Meyer held his office for just under two years, from June 1961 to May 1963, but was at Cal for more than two decades, first as a student, then a professor.
 He met and married Ada Meyer while both were teaching at the school.
 His daughter Chava enrolled the year after his chancellorship began.

 ## Recent History